 It’s traditional to eat dairy on Shavuot, which begins the first week of Sivan.
-Because of this, we’re going to explore dairy for the month of Sivan.
+So let’s explore dairy for the month of Sivan.

 Subscribe to the Cosmic Reference Library to access